Let go of misdirected destabilising urges,

 Knowledge and insight (ñāṇa-dassanaṃ) of these truths, when purified (visuddhaṃ), can help with bodhi awakening and enlightenment (sammā•sambodhi).

-This is what the Bhagavā (i) said (Idam•avoca bhagavā.)
+This is what the Bhagavā said (Idam•avoca bhagavā.)
 The Buddha’s first five disciples were delighted.
+Another 11 paragraphs follow, describing how the Devas were jumping with joy at the delivery of this Sutta.

 The Buddhist Society of Western Australia is extremely successful because its spiritual director and principle speaker, Ajahn Brahm, practises this “renunciation of the world”, and is a very good speaker and charismatic leader.
 He’s been trained to take charge.
 Hundreds of people come every week to his suburban center to hear his Dhamma talks, and thousands come to his forest monastery on the Buddhist high days.
 The leadership of monks like Ajahn Brahm helps the people to develop an extraordinary sense of stillness and peace at meetings and at special places like his monastery.